 Only in 1970, of course, considerably more open spaces existed across the United States, if one focuses on Interstates alone across the western states:

 The apparent density of noise may indeed be partly explained by the density of the network of highways that course across the Eastern seaboard and much of the midwest.

-is the same region where highways define a distinctly different relation to expanse:
+reflects the very same region where highways define a distinctly different relation to expanse:

-In other terms, the noise, roads, and urban areas reveals an image of how we inhabit continental expanse.
+For the congestion of noise, roads, and urban areas reveals an image of how we inhabit continental expanse.
 We might compare the division of the country, grosso modo, to the imbalance in the density with which McDonald’s restaurants are spread across the contiguous United States, shown here by illuminated dots that reveal the proximity of fast food restaurants across the land, sometimes suggesting strikingly similar highway paths, and no doubt mirror population trends, and indeed the density of businesses: